waikereru/waikereru.github.io/_pages/team.md

 Each trustee is responsible for one aspect of the overall project:

-- **Dame Anne** is our Chair, and sponsor for [Make Longbush Longer](/assets/documents/MakeLongbushLonger.pdf), which aims to extend Longbush Reserve along the banks of the Waimatā River.
+- **Dame Anne** is our Chair, and sponsor for <a href="/assets/documents/MakeLongbushLonger.pdf" download>Make Longbush Longer</a>, which aims to extend Longbush Reserve along the banks of the Waimatā River.
 - **Rick Thorpe** is the Trust's treasurer, and handles our financial affairs.
 - **Tim Salmond** is the sponsor for Walk Longbush, creating a network of tracks through the bush.
 - **Jennie Harre-Hindmarsh** is the sponsor for the Wild Lab Tiaki Taiao educational programme for local children.